Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Analysis for Stage I

+We now analyze Stage I—the reservation acceptance phase.
+Our analysis reveals a fundamental dichotomy: constant regret is achievable if and only if walk-in demand is sufficiently high, a condition we term the \emph{busy season}.
+We first establish this necessity via a lower bound (Section \ref{sec:lower_bound}), then present our DASS-I policy achieving $O(1)$ regret under the busy season condition (Section \ref{sec:algorithm_stage_i}).

-In this section, we present our Stage I decision policy—the booking control process.
-In Section \ref{sec:lower_bound}, we introduce the busy season assumption and demonstrate that any online policy incurs a regret lower bound of \( \Omega(T) \) compared to the hindsight optimal policy when the busy season condition does not hold.
-In Section \ref{sec:algorithm_stage_i}, we detail our Decoupled Adaptive Safety Stock-I (\textbf{DASS-I}) algorithm and show that it achieves constant regret for Stage I decisions as specified in Equation \eqref{equ::Stage I regret}.
+We present our Stage I policy—the booking control process.
+Section \ref{sec:lower_bound} introduces the busy season assumption and demonstrates that any online policy incurs $\Omega(T)$ regret when the busy season condition fails.
+Section \ref{sec:algorithm_stage_i} details our Decoupled Adaptive Safety Stock-I (\textbf{DASS-I}) algorithm and shows that it achieves constant regret for Stage I decisions as specified in \eqref{equ::Stage I regret}.